Farama-Foundation/chatarena/README.md

 export OPENAI_API_KEY="your_api_key_here"
 ```

-### Launch the Demo
+### Launch the Demo Locally

+The quickest way to see Chat Arena in action is via the demo Web UI.
+To launch the demo on your local machine, you first need to git clone the repository and install it from source
-To launch the demo, run the following command in the root directory of the repository:
+(see above instruction).
+Then run the following command in the root directory of the repository:

 ```shell
 gradio app.py
 ```

-This will launch a demo UI of the Chat Arena in your browser.
+This will launch a demo server for Chat Arena and you can access it via http://127.0.0.1:7861/ in your browser.

+[//]: # (TODO: put a gif here)

 ## Basic Usage